aforward/writing/blog/mailgun-on-digital-ocean.md

 email.mydomain.com.
 1800 IN CNAME mailgun.org.
 ```

-[Digital Ocean](https://m.do.co/c/e450543d2a29)’s data entry provides shortcuts in the editor, so be sure to leave out mydomain.com, and use the @ symbol where necessary.
-Here’s what the values look like in [Digital Ocean](https://m.do.co/c/e450543d2a29)’s editor
+[Digital Ocean](https://m.do.co/c/e450543d2a29)'s data entry provides shortcuts in the editor, so be sure to leave out mydomain.com, and use the @ symbol where necessary.
+Here's what the values look like in [Digital Ocean](https://m.do.co/c/e450543d2a29)'s editor

 ![Digital Ocean DNS editor](mailgun-on-digital-ocean/do_dns_editor.png)